daoneandonly/web-app-from-scratch-18-19/README.md

 - [x] Using a sprite and making use of it through js templating
 - [x] Using `new Promise` to get a GET request [(as demonstrated here)](https://codepen.io/Pantheratnight/pen/KJRVeQ)
 - [x] Returning that new Promise as variable so I can give it some data

-### Best practices

-I have learned to use the follwing best practices.

-- [x] Using arrow functions consistently throughout my project
-- [x] Using an IIFE to section of certain parts of code
-- [x] Using a ternary operator instead of short if statements
 - [x] Using `map()` to iterate over data
 - [x] Using `filter()` to filter and sort incoming JSON
-- [x] Using Object literals to group bits of code and make it more readable

 ### I still want to learn